gravitational/teleport/rfd/0191-workload-id-config-ux.md

 - Native support for environments/contexts defined in Protobuf.
 Our AttributeSet will be defined in Protobuf and would natively be supported by CEL.
 We would need to extend the Teleport predicate language to support this.
+- CEL has a built-in "cost estimation" mechanism which could be used to prevent the configuration of overly computationally expensive expressions.

 Negatives: